vikbert/vuepress-boilerplate/README.md

   <!-- description of project -->
   <p>
     This boilerplate provides the quick start with vuepress generator.
-Including customization and deployment on `github.io`.
+Including customization and deployment on GitHub.
   </p>

   <!-- github icons for PR and License -->